Vertical AI Agents: 7 Use Cases That Work in 2025

 Lower-risk: Mistakes are fixable rather than catastrophic

-Sales intelligence, content creation, customer support, and research fit this profile.
+KYC triage, underwriting on standard products, customer support, and sales intelligence fit this profile.
 Start narrow with one workflow in one department.
 Prove consistent value before expanding.

 What This Means for Your Business